Back To Search Results

 Results, Reporting, and Critical Findings

 A normal thromboelastogram is schematically represented in Figure 1.
 Prompt qualitative analysis of the TEG tracing can be performed during the test.
-The quantitative analysis of TEG includes the measurement of the 5 parameters listed and described in Table 1.
+The quantitative analysis of TEG includes measuring the 5 parameters listed and described in Table 1.
 The manufacturer has also suggested a coagulation index to assess the overall coagulation status.
 The coagulation index (CI) for whole blood may be calculated as follows:

 • CI = −0.2454R+ 0.0184K + 0.1655MA − 0.0241a − 5.0220

-Normal values of the coagulation index lie within -3.0 and +3.0, which is three standard deviations from the mean of zero.
-A hypercoagulable state is defined as CI greater than +3.0 and coagulopathy as CI less than -3.0.
+Normal values of the coagulation index lie within −3.0 and +3.0, which is 3 standard deviations from the mean of zero.
+A hypercoagulable state is defined as a CI greater than +3.0, and coagulopathy as a CI less than −3.0.
 Previous studies demonstrated a significantly elevated CI in the postoperative period after general surgery and in cancer patients, suggesting a prothrombotic state.[14][15]
 However, this index is not widely used, and its clinical usefulness is not yet validated.
-Several other parameters may be calculated based on the thromboelastogram, such as projected maximal amplitude, time to maximal amplitude, the G parameter (shear elastic modulus strength, or clot strength), and a thrombodynamic potential index.
-While providing interesting information, these variables are rarely used in clinical practice.
+Other parameters derived from the thromboelastogram include projected maximal amplitude; time to maximal amplitude; the G parameter, such as shear elastic modulus strength or clot strength; and a thrombodynamic potential index.
+Although these variables provide additional insights, they are rarely utilized in routine clinical practice due to their complexity and limited practical application.

-Normal TEG values are presented in Table 2, although some patient-related factors may affect these values.
-Elderly patients tend towards more pro-coagulable TEG results, suggesting a need to correct these reference values in the elderly.[16]
-In some circumstances, such as in patients undergoing cardiac surgery and liver transplantation, specific reference values are less important because the principal application of TEG is to compare the patient’s own baseline to changes during the intraoperative and postoperative periods.
-In other clinical scenarios, such as trauma or postoperative bleeding, reference values are important for interpreting the results as no baseline data is available.
+Normal TEG values are summarized in Table 2, although some patient-related factors may affect these values.
+Elderly patients tend towards more pro-coagulable TEG results, suggesting a need to correct these reference values in older individuals.[16]
+In some circumstances, such as in patients undergoing cardiac surgery and liver transplantation, specific reference values are less important because the principal application of TEG is to compare the patient's baseline to changes during the intraoperative and postoperative periods.
+In other clinical scenarios, such as trauma or postoperative bleeding, reference values are important for interpreting the results, as no baseline data are available.
 There is also some variability in testing results.
-A study on 118 healthy volunteers revealed at least one abnormal parameter in 19% of specimens, and a coagulopathy (defined as at least 2 abnormal parameters) in 9%, leading to a calculated specificity of 81%.[17]
-A larger prospective trial of a more diverse group of subjects would be helpful to establish analyzer-specific and reagent-specific reference values in selected subgroups of patients.
+A study involving 118 healthy volunteers revealed at least one abnormal parameter in 19% of specimens and a coagulopathy (defined as at least 2 abnormal parameters) in 9%, leading to a calculated specificity of 81%.[17]
+A larger prospective trial encompassing a more diverse group of patients helps establish analyzer- and reagent-specific reference values in selected patient subgroups.

-A different nomenclature is used for RoTEM assays to define the same TEG parameters: clotting time (CT) instead of R, clot formation time (CFT) instead of K, maximum clot firmness (MCF) instead of MA, and CL instead of LY.
-Reference values for RoTEM have been established in a multicenter study on 500 healthy volunteers.[18]
-Depending on the specific TEG analyzer (TEG versus RoTEM) and reagents being used, differing results may be obtained from the same blood sample, potentially affecting clinical decision-making.[19],[20] Some of these differences are not well understood.
-For example, NATEM may be more sensitive to hyperfibrinolysis than INTEM and EXTEM.[21]
-A systematic review of four clinical trials comparing TEG and RoTEM found clinically significant differences between the 2 tests with a lack of comparability of the results.[22]
-A recent systematic review did not discover a sufficient number of well-designed studies to compare the results of TEG and RoTEM in healthy subjects.[23]
+A different nomenclature is used for RoTEM assays to define the same TEG parameters—clotting time (CT) instead of R, clot formation time (CFT) instead of K, maximum clot firmness (MCF) instead of MA, and CL instead of LY.
+Reference values for RoTEM have been established in a multicenter study involving 500 healthy volunteers.[18]
+Depending on the specific TEG analyzer (TEG versus RoTEM) and the reagents used, differing results may be obtained from the same blood sample, potentially affecting clinical decision-making.[19][20]
+Some of these differences remain poorly understood.
+For example, NATEM may be more sensitive to hyperfibrinolysis compared to INTEM and EXTEM.[21]
+A systematic review of 4 clinical trials comparing TEG and RoTEM found clinically significant differences between the 2 tests with a lack of comparability of the results.[22]
+A recent systematic review did not discover a sufficient number of well-designed studies to compare the results of TEG and RoTEM in healthy individuals.[23]
 Hence, the results of different modifications of TEG and RoTEM cannot be considered interchangeable until head-to-head prospective comparative studies are performed.

 Clinical Significance